About Lisa Suennen

 If you have extra time, you can watch the actual 4 and a half minute Ellen-Wanda interview by clicking HERE.

 In the interview, Sykes talked about how, given her personal risk factors for breast cancer and her unwillingness to live fearing it’s sudden return, she decided to undergo a prophylactic double mastectomy in order to ensure she would not end up with breast cancer in the future.
-It is an extreme decision, but one that is being taken more often by women willing to trade off body parts to avoid living in fear and submitting to
+It is an extreme decision, but one that is being taken more often by women willing to trade… (read the rest)

 Hi everyone.
 A few weeks ago I had the honor of receiving a very prestigious Corporate Director’s Forum award for Board Director of the Year.
 The award is given each year to Board Directors who are nominated in 6 categories (corporate governance, enhancement of economic value, companies in transition, corporate citizenship, not for profit governance and lifetime achievement).
 The awards are presented at a gala dinner; I received my award at a lovely event in San Diego on September 14th attended by more than 500 people.
 I have been asked by multiple people to send them a copy of my speech as it seemed to be pretty popular.
 Thus, I decided to publish it below.

 The Corporate Directors Forum event is quite a big production and it has a theme every year.
 This year’s theme was The Right Stuff, the 1983 movie about the original US Mercury 7 astronauts.
 It’s a great movie that covers the history of the U.S. Space program and the wild and crazy pilots that became the first astronauts.
-The event had all sorts of movie and NASA footage and cool space gear in
+The event had all sorts of movie and NASA footage and cool space gear in… (read the rest)

 Today’s post was generated as a result of a request by PE Hub’s editor, Jon Marino, who asked me to author a piece for his publication about how male venture capital and private equity executives could “redeem themselves” in the eyes of women in the field.
 As you can see if you read further, I took another tack with the story, as I am pretty confident that most of the men in my profession don’t view it as their job to redeem themselves for this purpose.